willow-ahrens/FinchBenchmarks/artifact.md

 # Installation

-The artifact can be run containerized, using docker, or locally, using our provided scripts.

-If you choose to run containerized, Docker is used to build all the dependencies and run the artifact.
-From the toplevel directory (e.g.
-`.../FinchBenchmarks/`), run the `artifact.sh` script, which has two separate commands.
-The first command runs docker to build, install, run, and plot the results.
-The dockerscript handles all parts of results collection and analysis.
-The local build instructions contain more explanation of the steps the Dockerscript takes.
-The second command copies the results from the docker image back into the toplevel directory on the host machine.

-To run locally, first install cmake, gcc, g++, python, python3, and git.
+1. First install cmake, gcc, g++, python, python3, and git.
 Results were originally collected using gcc 7.5.0, however a more modern version should work.

+2. Run the `build.sh` script to download julia 1.8.2 and build OpenCV and TACO (this uses the included Makefile).

+# Experiment Workflow
-Next, run the `build_project.sh` script to download julia 1.8.2 and build OpenCV and TACO (this uses the included Makefile).
-The results can be collected using the `run.sh` script which runs all of the experiments and generates the graphs shown in the paper.
+There are five experiments described in the paper in sections 9.1 through 9.5, with associated scripts to collect and analyze results.
+You can run all these commands with the `run.sh` script.
+This script runs all of the experiments and generates the graphs shown in the paper.
 Running the data collection scripts automatically downloads the appropriate datasets.

 TODO however they are also included in the artifact distribution.

-# Experiment Workflow
-There are five experiments described in the paper in sections 9.1 through 9.5, with associated scripts to collect and analyze results.

 The experiments are named as follows:
   - `all_pairs` (for all-pairs image similarity)